BlogCategoriesCompareAbout

 app.run()

-Database integration requires careful attention to security and performance.
-Use connection pooling for multiple concurrent requests, implement query validation to prevent SQL injection, and consider read-only connections for most MCP use cases.
+Database integration requires attention to security and performance.
+Use connection pooling for concurrent requests, implement query validation to prevent SQL injection, and consider read-only connections for most MCP use cases.
 The SDK includes utilities for common database operations.

 typescript